 The Amazon Echo and compact Echo Dot are the foundation for what's officially our smart home platform of the year.
 With its digital assistant, Alexa, Amazon's Echo lets you speak to your home and, more importantly, lets your home answer back.

-Once the novelty of trying to get Alexa to swear and getting her to tell you painfully bad jokes has passed, what you're left with, is a robust platform that's just waiting to be tailored to your personal needs with the growing array of Echo Skills.
+Once the novelty of trying to get Alexa to swear and getting her to tell you painfully bad jokes has passed, you're left with a robust platform that's just waiting to be tailored to your personal needs with the growing array of Echo Skills.

 These are bits of software that let your Echo play nice with other hardware and software to perform certain tasks.
-Whether it's turning your heating up or ordering you some dinner, there's no limit to what your Echo is capable of.
+Whether it's turning your heating up or ordering some dinner, there are plenty of things your Echo can do.
 Thanks to its open API, the list of compatible services and devices are growing by the day, too.

 If you're looking to level-up your Alexa, these are the Best Amazon Echo Skills you can try right now.

 If you've got an Echo, chances are it's not the only smart device populating your home.
 It's certainly the most sociable though, and it's using this chatty nature to strike up conversations with the rest of your connected tech.
 The result is an all-round smarter home controlled simply by your voice.
 These are the best Amazon Echo Skills for creating a truly connected home.

 Got a Nest thermostat?
 This skill is a must.
 You can tell Alexa to turn your heating up or down, which makes breaking out the Nest smartphone app feel like a relic of personal comfort as dated as actually standing up and fiddling with the thermostat manually.
 You can be specific with where you want the temperature changing too by saying things like "Alexa, change the Hallway to 20 degrees" or "Alexa, raise the bedroom by four degrees" without having to touch a thing.